Fraud Detection for a leading Personal Lines Insurance Company

 Further, the approach relied on manual intervention to understand patterns among claims having very similar or abnormal descriptions.
-A large number of actual fraud cases hence were not being caught and a good amount of the investigators’ time was spent chasing false alarms.
+Hence, numerous actual fraudulent cases were not being caught and a significant amount of the investigators’ time was spent chasing false alarms.

-Since these were not easily visible during manual review, a lot of these cases were not being flagged.
+Since these were not easily visible during the manual review, a lot of these cases were not being flagged.
 Mu Sigma built a text mining algorithm and generated a fraud propensity score that combined the business rule classification with the authenticity of textual entries.

-This model replaced the business rules being used and helped improve accuracy of the cases flagged.
-A composite fraud propensity score was generated using all three elements.
-A claims case tool was developed and deployed that allowed investigators to visualize and examine the fraud propensity score along with relevant factors/reasons for suspecting fraud for each case.
+This model replaced existing business rules and helped improve the accuracy of the cases flagged.
+A composite fraud propensity score was then generated using all three elements– text mining, social network analysis, predictive modeling.
+To enable ease of consumption, a claims case tool was developed and deployed that allowed investigators to visualize and examine the fraud propensity score along with relevant factors/reasons for suspecting fraud in each case.

-Implementation of the model in test markets showcased potential savings of over $30MM through identification of 20% more fraudulent claims while flagging a smaller number of cases for investigation.
+Implementation of the model in test markets showcased potential savings of over $30MM through the identification of 20% more fraudulent claims while flagging a smaller number of cases for investigation.